What is avian influenza (bird flu)?

 There is currently an outbreak of a highly pathogenic avian influenza (subtype H5N1) in eastern North America, which is spreading.
 Ducks and geese are known to be affected by this disease, and with the ongoing spring migration, the virus is spreading northward.
-So far, no cases of avian flu have been detected in birds in Nunavik.
-However, it is highly likely that the virus is circulating in the region, as it has been detected in Nunavut and Labrador.
+Similar to the situations in Nunavut and Labrador, the avian flu virus has been detected in Nunavik birds.

 More information can be found here: Highly pathogenic avian influenza - Canada.ca

 The risk for people to catch avian influenza (bird flu) from a bird is very low.
 It can be a serious disease but there have been no human cases detected in Canada in humans so far.
 It is not well known how it can be transmitted from birds to humans but probably through secretions, blood and/or feces.
 If you get very sick after handling wild birds please consult a doctor or a nurse at the clinic.